Looking for a Desktop Support Engineer Job?

-Open the RUN windows and type in the “diskmgmt.msc” command; you will get a new window from there, select the option by right clicking to Basic hard disk to Dynamic hard disk.
+Open the RUN windows and type in the “diskmgmt.msc” command; you will get a new window from there, select the option by right-clicking to the Basic hard disk to Dynamic hard disk.

 12. “Blue Screen of Death” what do you understand by this term?

 The main reason of this error is because of the incompatibility of some of the software or the hardware of the OS.

 3 most common reasons for BSD error: